MannLabs/directlfq/README.md

 * [Issues](https://github.com/MannLabs/directlfq/issues): Try a few different search terms to find out if a similar problem has been encountered before
 * [Discussions](https://github.com/MannLabs/directlfq/discussions): Check if your problem or feature requests has been discussed before.

 ---
-## Citations

-In the case that directLFQ is useful to you, please consider supporting us by citing the [paper](https://doi.org/10.1016/j.mcpro.2023.100581)

-Ammar, C., Schessner, J.P., Willems, S., Michaelis, A.C., and Mann, M. (2023).
-Accurate label-free quantification by directLFQ to compare unlimited numbers of proteomes.
-Molecular & Cellular Proteomics, 100581.

----